fhumbertodf/linguagens/03_if_else.md

   code to be executed if condition is true

 if (condition) :
-  code to be executed if condition is true;
-else :
-  code to be executed if condition is false;
+  code to be executed if condition is true else : code to be executed if condition is false

 if (condition) :
-  code to be executed if this condition is true;
-elif (condition) :
-  code to be executed if first condition is false and this condition is true;
+  code to be executed if this condition is true elif (condition) : code to be executed if first condition is false and this condition is true else : code to be executed if all conditions are false
-else :
-  code to be executed if all conditions are false;
 ```

 ### PHP